 Increase Cervical Mucous

 EPO has been used by herbalists for hundreds of years to increase cervical mucous.
 Cervical fluid is necessary for allowing the sperm to swim freely through the cervix.
-Some of us have low or no cervical fluid, so it is harder for the sperm to move and there may not be a friendly environment for the sperm to sustain themselves.
+Some women have low to no cervical fluid, so it is harder for the sperm to move through the vagina.
+Cervical fluid is more alkaline than the slightly acid vaginal environment.
+Sperm are nourished and thrive in cervical fluid and if there is not enough the sperm may not be able to survive the journey to the awaiting egg.

-The suggested usage for increasing cervical mucous using EPO is initially 500mg, three times a day for a total of 1500mg per day.
-If you don’t get results in your first cycle, you may want to increase your usage to 3,000 mg a day in your next cycle.
-If you are actively trying to conceive do not use EPO after ovulation because this herb has an action on the uterus.
+The suggested use for increasing cervical mucous using EPO is to start of at 500mg, three times a day for a total of 1500mg per day.
+If desired results aren’t achieved in the first cycle, you may want to increase the dose to 3,000 mg a day in your next cycle.
+If you are actively trying to conceive, do not use EPO after ovulation because its action on the uterus.
 You can learn more about this below.